3rd Field Artillery Regiment (United States): Further service by regimental elements

 Battery C, 4th Battalion of the 3rd Field Artillery Regiment was ambushed by the Republican Guard during the Battle of Norfolk, however, Battery C managed to escape without suffering any losses.
 Some of the other units assigned to Task Force 1-41 Infantry were not so fortunate.
 Multiple M1A1 Abrams tanks and Bradley IFVs were either destroyed or badly damaged during the ambush.
 In the fog of war there were also friendly fire incidents.
 The Republican Guard tank unit that was responsible for the ambush was destroyed by a Task Force 1-41 tank platoon assigned to protect 4-3 FA.

 Battery C's Advance Party/Reconnaissance Team was also ambushed while scouting for howitzer emplacement positions.
 The Battery C Advance Party/Reconnaissance Team and other elements of Task Force 1-41 Infantry managed to hold their position against an Iraqi Republican Guard unit until Task Force 3-66 Armor arrived on the scene which resulted in the defeat of the Republican Guard unit and several Iraqi soldiers becoming prisoners of war.

 On 27 February 1991 4-3 FA participated in a joint British and American artillery fire mission which destroyed what was left of Iraqi artillery and infantry forces at Objective Tungsten.

 4-3 FA Battalion played a significant role in the destruction of four Iraqi tank and mechanized brigades.
 4-3 FA battalion and the rest of 1st Infantry Division artillery destroyed 50 tanks, 139 APCs, 30 air defense systems, 152 artillery pieces, 27 missile launchers, 108 mortars, and 548 wheeled vehicles, 61 trench lines and bunker positions, 92 dug in and open infantry targets, and 34 logistical sites.
 4-3 FA Fire Support Element earned a Valorous Unit Award for its performance during combat operations.

 The unit was deactivated on 15 May 1992 along with the rest of the U.S. 2nd Armored Division(Fwd).

-The 5th Battalion, 3rd Field Artillery Regiment served as a missile battalion from 1960–63, inactivating at Oakdale, Pennsylvania.
-The battalion was reactivated and assigned to the 6th Infantry Division at Fort Campbell, Kentucky, for a brief period in 1967-68.
+The 5th Battalion, 3rd Field Artillery Regiment served as a missile battalion from 1960 to 1963, inactivating at Oakdale, Pennsylvania.
+The battalion was reactivated and assigned to the 6th Infantry Division at Fort Campbell, Kentucky, for a brief period in 1967–68.
 The battalion was reactivated again in 1983 in Germany, serving with the 42nd Field Artillery Brigade there.
 In 1992, the battalion was reassigned to Fort Sill, Oklahoma, and joined the 17th Field Artillery Brigade.
 The battalion deployed multiple times to Operation Iraqi Freedom, and moved with the 17th Field Artillery Brigade to Joint Base Lewis-McChord, Washington, where it is currently stationed.